Maryland poised to say goodbye to state song that celebrates the Confederacy

 In 2017, after the deadly rally of white nationalists in Charlottesville, the statue of Roger B. Taney — a U.S. Supreme Court justice and slavery defender whose infamous 1857 Dred Scott decision said Black people could not be U.S. citizens — was taken off State House grounds.

-Sen. Cheryl C. Kagan (D-Montgomery), who has sponsored a bill to repeal or replace the song each of the past three years, said its passage illustrates a new era in the General Assembly under Jones and Senate President Bill Ferguson (D-Baltimore City).
+Sen. Cheryl C. Kagan (D-Montgomery), who has sponsored a bill to repeal or replace the song for three years, said its passage illustrates a new era in the General Assembly under Jones and Senate President Bill Ferguson (D-Baltimore City).

 Jones succeeded longtime House Speaker Michael E. Busch (D-Anne Arundel), who died in 2019.
 Ferguson succeeded Thomas V. Mike Miller Jr. (D-Calvert), the longest serving state Senate president in U.S. history, who gave up the gavel in early 2020 and died a year later.